Sri Lankan pumpkin curry in roasted coconut.

 2 tablespoons of roasted curry powder

-1 teaspoon chilli powder(add more if you feel you can handle the heat)
+1 teaspoon chili powder(add more if you feel you can handle the heat)

 1/2 teaspoon of turmeric powder